servicetitan/Stl.Fusion.Samples/docs/tutorial/Part06.md

   consequently, `StateChanged` event on the component.
 And since we're using `IComputedState` here, the state itself will use its `UpdateDelayer` to wait a bit and recompute itself using the same `ComputeState` method.
-- This state is configured by its own `ConfigureState` method - in particular, you can provide its initial value, `UpdateDelayer`, etc.
+- This state is configured by its own `GetStateOptions` method - in particular, you can provide its initial value, `UpdateDelayer`, etc.
 - By default:
   - Change of component parameters triggers state recomputation